abuxton/presentations/cote/problems/whatis.md

 <!SLIDE>

-#What is the issue?
+#What is the is the Problem?

-* Who said there was an issue?
+* Who said there was a Problem?
-* Who said it was even a problem!
+* Who said it was even an issue!

 > Why not just make a decision and move on?